karinfridkin/Patent-Claims-Topic-Modeling/README.md

 - Lastly, run the Flask application to interactively explore the LDA topic modeling results.
 - Ensure all necessary files, including pickle files generated from previous steps, are saved in the same directory as the code.

-*due to time constraints, I couldn't complete Task 2 as required